 Rose

-Notes: Spiral the pedals around.
-When you look at the bottom of the flower you will see the first row of SC going in a perfect spiral.
-Use your yarn needle and yarn end, and secure the bottom of the flower so it doesn't un-spiral.
+Roll the rose up so that the petals spiral around each other.
+When you look at the bottom of the flower, you will see the first row of sc going in a perfect spiral.

 Headband

-Repeat Row 2 until the desired length.
-Make sure you consider the stretch of the yarn and the headband.
+Repeat row 2 until desired length.
+Make sure you consider the stretch of the yarn, and the headband.
+Allow for about 5-7 inches of stretch, depending on your yarn.

 For my daughter, her head measures 20 inches.
 I made the headband 13 inches long.
 (6.5 inches folded) For myself, I made mine 16 inches long.
 If you are using a different yarn weight, hook, or headband.. you will want to test your stretch.
 If you do not know the measurements of the head you are crocheting for, >>>THIS<<< is my favorite head measurement chart.